Rick Perlstein: The Invisible Bridge (2014)

 In August 2014, Simon & Schuster published The Invisible Bridge: The Fall of Nixon and the Rise of Reagan.
 In his New York Times review, Frank Rich wrote that the tome was "a Rosetta stone for reading America and its politics today."
 The Invisible Bridge received favorable reviews from The New Yorker, Slate, and The Washington Post among others.

 Reaganland (2020)

 In August 2020, Perlstein published a book narrating the events of the four years up to and including Ronald Reagan's victorious presidential race against incumbent Jimmy Carter in November 1980.
 Reaganland: America's Right Turn, 1976–1980 is Perlstein's longest publication at almost 1,200 pages; he labeled it his final book aimed at answering the question: "How did the United States devolve from a country where Barry Goldwater was trounced in the 1964 presidential election to one where Reagan, his ideological heir, triumphed just sixteen years later?"

 The book received favorable reviews from The Guardian, the Los Angeles Times, and The New Republic.
 Reaganland was one of the New York Times 100 Notables Books of 2020.
 It was also subject to a scathing critique in Commentary by Steven F. Hayward, himself an author of a two-part volume on Reagan.

+The Infernal Triangle (forthcoming)

+In April 2026, Perlstein announced he had completed the manuscript of his latest chronicle of American conservatism, The Infernal Triangle: An Inquiry into How America Got This Way, at the same time promising to increase output on his Substack newsletter, Rickipedia.